CitrineInformatics/gemd-docs/docs/specification/object-templates.md

 # Object Templates

-Object Templates, like Attribute Templates, define a domain concept, e.g. convection baking in a standard residential oven, a cheesecake, or a taste test.
+Object Templates, like Attribute Templates, define a domain concept, such as convection baking in a standard residential oven, a cheesecake, or a taste test.
 Unlike Specs, Object Templates define ranges validity.

 Object Templates contain collections of